ZachHammack2022/ts/README.md

 4. Run "source ./venv/bin/activate"
 5. Run "pip install -r requirements.txt"
 6. Run "pip install -e ." to make the gym environment
+7. Run "defaults write org.python.python ApplePersistenceIgnoreState NO" if on macOS.
-7. Run "python3 main.py".
+8. Run "python3 main.py".
 This will train your agents and allow you to begin testing.
-8. Once you have trained your agents, you can run a tournament.
+9. Once you have trained your agents, you can run a tournament.
 Run "python3 tournament.py".
 This will put your trained agents against one another to find the winner!